jona159/e2e_TestRepo/README.md

   4. In __RStudio__ or __RConsole__ execute this [Skript](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/R-Client%20Script.R), which also contains a __Test Suite__

+# JS Client

+### The connection to the latest version of our Backend cannot be currently established, the description below is a workaround which uses an outdated docker-compose.yml

+* To connect to our Backend with the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/) please follow these Instructions:
+  1. Execute the command `git clone https://github.com/GeoSoftII2020-21/TestRepo`
+  2. Execute the command `docker-compose up`
+  3. Navigate into the js-client folder
+  4. Open the html file.
+After 5 seconds you will be able to see the test results evaluated by QUnit.

 ## Testumgebung

 For the R-Client __testthat__ is used as a testing framework